bgord/knowledge/README.md

 - Declare keyword
 - Merge lines of two files without duplicates
 - Trap exit command
+- Redirect all output from stdout and stderr to a file

 ### [concepts](concepts.md)
 - How to correctly namespace things?